inancdericioglu/inancdericioglu.github.io/_posts/2018-6-1-Intro_Neural_Networks.md

 ### Thresholds and Separating Data

+What I’ve done here is to define threshold lines that look at the levels of red and blue in a color and then, for any given color, I classify it into one of three color classes based on where it falls on either side of these lines.
+So, the pink color that you saw earlier, would fall into the red classification area.

 <p align="center">
 <img src="/assets/intro_nn/strength_threshold.png" alt="Red and blue threshold lines."  width="500" >
 </p>

-What I’ve done here is to define threshold lines that look at the levels of red and blue in a color and then, for any given color, I classify it into one of three color classes based on where it falls on either side of these lines!
-So, the pink color that you saw earlier, would fall into the red classification area.
 One thing to note is that I’ve chosen these threshold lines based on what looks reasonable to my eye, but the job of a neural network is to *learn* the best threshold lines; maybe a network would learn that red can be captured by a lower threshold.

-Keeping these 0.5 strength thresholds in mind, we can write these class-defining thresholds down and make a complete classification model for these colors!
+Keeping these 0.5 strength thresholds in mind, we can write these class-defining thresholds down and make a complete classification model for these colors.
 Notice that each of the three color classes is defined by only two colors: red and blue, and these are the smaller set of features that make up our color classification model.

 <p align="center">
 <img src="/assets/intro_nn/red_blue_threshold_list.png" alt="Red, blue, and purple defining thresholds."  width="600" >